 In order to sell goods to the public from a street, you must obtain a street trading consent from the Council.

-It is the Council's intention to maximise the opportunity for street trading within the four towns, but to do so in accordance with its Street Trading Policy (see bottom of page).
+We aim to maximise the opportunity for street trading within the four towns in line with our Street Trading Policy (see bottom of page).

 Our policy is to oppose all street trading other than from areas approved by the Council, where highway safety will not be impaired.
 For such sites a trader's licence must be obtained from the appropriate Council.
 The policy applies to trading in all consent streets and private property adjacent to a consent street where the public have a right of access e.g. a supermarket car park.